prof3ssorSt3v3/mad9011/docs/deliverables/assignments/midterm.md

 <Badge type="error" text="Section 310: Monday October 30th @4:00pm" />

 - Open BS LMS and go to the Activities > Assignments page.
-- Go to Assignment 1 — App Icon
+- Go to Midterm — App Icon
 - Upload your compressed folder on the assignment page in BS LMS and click the submit button.